coindxter/flet_blackjack/README.md

 - [x] Number cards are worth their face value.

 Game Logic:
-- [ ] Implement the basic actions: Hit, Stand, Double Down, and Split (if allowing splits).
+- [x] Implement the basic actions: Hit, Stand.
 - [x] Deal two initial cards to the player and the dealer, with one of the dealer's cards hidden.
 - [ ] Check for natural blackjack (an Ace and a 10-value card) for both the player and the dealer.